 Superior vena cava (SVC) syndrome results from any condition that leads to obstruction of blood flow through the SVC.
-Obstruction can be caused by invasion or external compression of the SVC by adjacent pathologic processes involving the right lung, lymph nodes, and other mediastinal structures, or by thrombosis of blood within the SVC.
+Obstruction can be caused by invasion or external compression of the SVC by an adjacent pathologic process involving the right lung, lymph nodes, and other mediastinal structures, or by thrombosis of blood within the SVC.
 In some cases, both external compression and thrombosis coexist .

 Obstruction of the SVC can be caused by invasion or external compression by adjacent pathologic processes involving the right lung, lymph nodes, or other mediastinal structures, or by thrombosis of blood within the SVC.
 As the flow of blood within the SVC becomes obstructed, venous collaterals form, establishing alternative pathways for the return of venous blood to the right atrium (figure 1).
 Collateral veins may arise from the azygos, internal mammary, lateral thoracic, paraspinous, and esophageal venous systems (image 1).

 The venous collaterals dilate over several weeks.
-As a result, upper body venous pressure is markedly elevated initially but decreases over time.
+As a result, upper body venous pressure is markedly elevated initially, but decreases over time.
 However, even when well-developed collateral drainage patterns are present, central venous pressures remain elevated, producing the characteristic signs and symptoms of SVC syndrome.